 We compiled a post-flood checklist detailing the necessary recovery steps.
 Here, we’ve highlighted five important tasks:

-Put Your Safety First
+1. Put Your Safety First

 After noticing that your entire basement is flooded, you probably want to get down there as soon as possible and start cleaning before all your things get ruined.
 However, if the level of water has risen above your electrical outlets in the basement, there is a risk that an electrical current is running through the water.
 Stepping into that water could seriously hurt you, or even kill you, so it is not something you want to do.

-Dry out the Area
+4. Dry Out and Dehumidify the Area

-Keep in mind that flooding can boost humidity levels in your basement, so you need to use a dehumidifier to dry out this area.
+Keep in mind that flooding can boost humidity levels in your basement, so you’ll need to use a dehumidifier to dry out this area.
 This way, you will be able to prevent mold growth that is usually triggered by increased humidity levels.

-Throw out Moldy and Damaged Things
+5. Throw Out Moldy and Damaged Items

 While your dehumidifier is running, take time to remove your things from the basement and place them somewhere where they can dry up.
 Be sure to inspect them thoroughly for mold and rot.
 Determine which things are salvageable and which you need to throw out.
 If some items have started to smell earthy but are in good shape, get them professionally cleaned.

 After getting everything dried out but before investing in flooded basement solutions, it’s important to consider why your basement flooded in the first place.